lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 This message is sent from the client when they want to move mother nature.

 #### Arguments
-- NumberOfMoves: the number of moves of mother nature.
+- numberOfMoves: the number of moves of mother nature.

 #### Possible responses
 - Ack: the messages has been received.

-### Ack
+### EndGame
-This message is sent from the server to the client when a generic message has been acknowledged.
+This message is sent from the server to the client when the game is ended.

 #### Arguments
-This message has no arguments.
+- winnerName: the nickname of the winner.

 #### Possible responses
-This message has no responses.
+- StartGame: to start another game with the same players.